mikerst/mikethomas.design/src/work/sytt-e-sytt.md

 ## Background

 A good friend of mine wanted a logo to appear on the labels for her children’s apparel work that she was doing in her spare time.
-The brand name is a play on a Swedish phrase ‘Bytt e bytt’ (roughly—what is traded is traded).
+The brand name is a play on a Swedish phrase ‘Bytt e bytt’ (roughly: what is traded is traded).
 In this instance, ‘what is sewn, is sewn’.

 ## Logomark